This post may contain affiliate links. For more information, please see our affiliate policy.

 Life Pro Tip: You can add the grilled fajita veggies to your order at Chipotle any time for no extra charge.

 But even better, you can whip up your own giant batch in 15 minutes or less.
-You can add other quick-cooking vegetables, too (like zucchini, mushrooms, or tomatoes) any time for no extra charge.
+You can add other quick-cooking vegetables like zucchini, mushrooms, or tomatoes, too.

 The standard version is only 5 ingredients (including olive oil and salt) and so good, you really don’t need anything else.